 There's definitely a learning curve to applying gel at home so don't be disappointed or lose confidence if your first few DIY gel manicures don't look fantastic or last weeks on end — never fear, you'll become a pro in no time with some patience and practice!

-Be sure to file both the edge AND the surface of your nail.
+- Be sure to file both the edge AND the surface of your nail.
 This allows the gel to stick better and therefore last longer.
 Then wipe your nails clean of dust, oil, and debris with acetone before applying gel.

-Don’t apply hand cream before or during the gel application process.
+- Don’t apply lotion or cuticle oil before or during the gel application process.
 The oiliness will cause the gel polish to not stick.
-You can apply hand cream after you are finished.
-Also, do not use cuticle oil when you have a gel manicure – some oils will reduce the shine of a gel manicure.
+You can apply these products after you are finished.
+Also, try to minimize use of cuticle oil when you have a gel manicure – some oils will reduce the shine of a gel manicure.